Samsung/tizen-docs/docs/iot/iot-partners/index.md

 # Tizen IoT with Nubison Cloud

-The Nubison cloud can readily be interconnected with Tizen IoT devices, which has an instrinsic capability of seamless connectivity.
+The Nubison cloud can readily be interconnected with Tizen IoT devices, which has an intrinsic capability of seamless connectivity.
-The Nubison cloud empowers the users to send or receive requests for Tizen service applications in real-time with ease.
+Real-time data monitoring and controlling between Tizen service app and Nubison cloud is empowered through Nubison plugin.

 **Figure: Architecture**

 ![Architecture](media/architecture.png)

 Compatibility